Here's how to watch Sunday's NFL action without cable TV

 On Monday night, we get treated to not one ESPN game but two.
 First, the Houston Texans play the New Orleans Saints, followed by the Denver Broncos and the Oakland Raiders.

-You can see the full slate of Week 1 NFL games and networks here.
+You can see the full slate of Week 1 NFL games and networks here, and current NFL scores here.

 Here's how cord cutters can watch the games live without cable.